 The Dixie Theatre

 After a substantial reconstruction period, the Dixie Theatre's renovation was completed and the theatre re-opened in 1998.
+The Dixie Theatre is both a Producing and a Presenting House: Producing Professional Equity Productions as well as presenting concert artists as well as touring shows.

 After a substantial reconstruction period, the Dixie Theatre's renovation was completed and the theatre re-opened in 1998.
+The Dixie Theatre is both a Producing and a Presenting House: Producing Professional Equity Productions as well as presenting concert artists as well as touring shows.

 Two pictures of The Dixie Theatre as it appears today.